adrelino/qooxdoo-tweets-tutorial/README.md

-# qooxdoo "tweets" with [qxcompiler](https://github.com/johnspackman/qxcompiler) and [grunt-qxcompiler](https://github.com/drawstack/grunt-qxcompiler)
+# qooxdoo "tweets" with [qxcompiler](https://github.com/johnspackman/qxcompiler) and [grunt-qx](https://github.com/drawstack/grunt-qx)

-This is the tweets application from the offical Qooxdoo [tutorial](http://www.qooxdoo.org/current/pages/desktop/tutorials/tutorial-part-1.html), its also here as an example for an app with QxCompiler and grunt-qxcompiler.
+This is the tweets application from the offical Qooxdoo [tutorial](http://www.qooxdoo.org/current/pages/desktop/tutorials/tutorial-part-1.html), its also here as an example for an app with QxCompiler and grunt-qx.

 ### Install